G Com Solutions

-- 1. The Power BI product FREE TRIAL
+- 1. The Power BI product FREE PREVIEW

-- 2. Using the Query Editor in Power BI Desktop FREE TRIAL
+- 2. Using the Query Editor in Power BI Desktop FREE PREVIEW

-- 3. Creating a report in Power BI Desktop FREE TRIAL
+- 3. Creating a report in Power BI Desktop FREE PREVIEW

-- 4. Publishing a report in the Power BI service FREE TRIAL
+- 4. Publishing a report in the Power BI service FREE PREVIEW

 - 5. Creating app workspaces